OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 #### Static Analysis

-When executing static analysis, the source code of the mobile app(s) will be analyzed to ensure sufficient and correct implementation of security controls, focusing on crucial components such as cryptographic and data storage mechanisms.
+When executing static analysis, the source code of the mobile app(s) will be analysed to ensure sufficient and correct implementation of security controls, focusing on crucial components such as cryptographic and data storage mechanisms.
 Due to the amount of code a tester may be confronted with, the ideal approach for static analysis should be a mixture of using tools that scan the code automatically and manual code review.

 Through this approach you can get the best out of both worlds.
 You can get the so called "low hanging fruits" through the automatic scan, as the scanning engine and its (predefined) rules can detect many common vulnerabilities in the code.
 A manual code review can explore the code base with specific business and usage contexts in mind, providing enhanced relevance and coverage.